 Contact our Georgia Traffic Lawyers by calling 404-933-1153, NOW for more information on the Super Speeder and how you can avoid getting that designation and the fine.
-Concerned about extra points on your driving record, paying that fine for your super speeder ticket or potentially losing your license due to non payment?
-Hawkins Spizman Fortas provides a free GA Super Speeder ticket consult if you’ve received a Super Speeder ticket in any county or city in Georgia.
+Concerned about extra points on your driving record, paying that fine for your super speeder ticket or potentially losing your license due to nonpayment?
+Georgia Traffic Lawyers provides a free GA Super Speeder ticket consult if you’ve received a Super Speeder ticket in any county or city in Georgia.
 Or complete the contact form and our GA speeding ticket law firm will get back to you.

 Who would be considered a Super Speeder according to Georgia O.C.G.A.
 40-6-189?

-If you are driving in GA, and caught and convicted of speeding at 75 MPH on a two lane road, or speeding at 85 MPH or higher on any roads in Georgia, you become a Super Speeder and will be fined according to the GA Super Speeder law.
-Thus, this law applies statewide to all those driving in and passing through Georgia and a $200 state fee will be imposed any time a motorist is convicted of a Super Speeder offense.
+If you are driving in GA, and caught and convicted of speeding at 75 MPH or higher on a two-lane road, or speeding at 85 MPH or higher on any roads in Georgia, you become a Super Speeder and will be fined according to the GA Super Speeder law.
+Thus, this law applies statewide to all those driving in and passing through Georgia, and a $200 state fee will be imposed any time a motorist is convicted of a Super Speeder offense.

 Is the Super Speeder fine all that I will pay for my speeding ticket in Georgia?